trickerer01/RC/README.md

 6. Unfinished files policy
   - Unexpected fatal errors, Ctrl-C and other mishaps will cause download(s) to end abruptly
   - By default, when app manages to exit gracefully, all unfinished files get deleted, and all existing files are automatically considered completed
-  - To check and resume existing unfinished files use `--continue-mode` (or `-continue`).
+  - To check and resume existing unfinished files use `--continue-mode` (or `-continue`) option.
 This may be slower for non-empty folders due to additional network requests but safer in case of complex queries
-  - To keep unfinished files use `--keep-unfinished` (or `-unfinish`).
+  - To keep unfinished files use `--keep-unfinished` (or `-unfinish`) option.
 It acts as `--continue-mode` helper so it's recommended to use either both or none at all

+7. Downloading in vlarge amounts, interrupt & continue
+  - When downloading at large sometimes resulting download queue is so big it's impossible to process within reasonable time period and the process will be inevitably interrupted
+  - To be able to continue without running the whole search process again use `--store-continue-cmdfile` option.
+After initial video queue was formed a special 'continue' file will be stored and periodically updated in base download destination folder
+  - Continue file contains cmdline arguments required to continue the download process about the point of interruption, all provided parameters / options / download scenario / extra tags are preserved
+  - It is strongly recommended to also include `--continue-mode` and `--keep-unfinished` options when using continue file
+  - If download actually finishes without interruption stored continue file is automatically deleted
+  - Continue file has to be used with `ids` module, `file` mode (see `using 'file' mode` above)

 #### Examples
 1. Pages